ETHZ-RobotX/smb_path_planner/README.md

 ```
 $ roslaunch smb_sim sim_path_planner.launch
 ```
-In the controller panel, select `SmbPathFollowingController` from the list.
+In the controller panel, select `MpcTrackLocalPlan` from the list.
 If this controller does not show up, press the refresh button and try again.
 To start the controller, press the play button.
 Finally, start the local and global planners.
 If you want to use RRTs as global planner, run:
 ```
 $ roslaunch smb_navigation navigate2d_ompl.launch
 ```